AlphaoDev/Youtube-Downloader/README.md

 ➜ songs

 ​			➜ old

-Add in links.txt file the link of your video with first the tag like this:
+Add in links.txt file the link of your video with first the tag like this :

 ```
 old https://www.youtube.com/watch?v=dQw4w9WgXcQ
 ```

+Don't use youtube lists or others, just the direct link to the video.